Did you know that owner’s title insurance is optional?

 The searcher will go back as far as the public records will take them, in many cases even before a house existed on the land.
-It’s not uncommon to find references to a horse trail that at one time may have existed on you property, or possibly some other historic use of your land.
+It’s not uncommon to find references to a horse trail that at one time may have existed on your property, or possibly some other historic use of your land.

 The searcher is looking for anything that may have occurred during the chain of ownership that would affect your ability to enjoy free and clear ownership or access to the property.
 Here are a few examples of title defects that would most likely be covered by owner’s title insurance.

-If and/or when one of these issues pop up, you’ll be happy that you purchased an owner’s title insurance policy.
+If and/or when one of these issues pop-up, you’ll be happy that you purchased an owner’s title insurance policy.

 Not only does the policy protect you from financial loss, up to the amount that you paid for the property, but it also covers your legal fees to protect and defend your interests in the property and they can add up quickly.

-How much does owner’s title insurance cost?
+How much does Owner’s Title Insurance cost?